 Please note: The entrance of the complex is located below the Horst Tower.

 Spiegel is the administration centre of the University of Twente.
 This is where the human resources department, the finances, the management body and marketing and communication are located.
 The Executive Board is located in the annex of the building, called Vleugel (building 3).

 Ravelijn houses the management and governance programmes.
-Some of our alumni might not recognize the picture.
+Some of our alumni might not recognise the picture.
 The old building with the same name is replaced by this new one.

 Cubicus is where the behavioral sciences are located.
 It is the part that remains of the original building.
 The other half was destroyed in a fire in 2002.
 Ask for clear directions at the reception, because this still is a building in which you can easily get lost.

 Citadel lies in the extension of the building Ravelijn at the O&O square.
 One of its residents is the IT helpdesk, the service desk for anyone who has problems with their computer.
 A striking element is Citadel's round tower.

 Carré is a new building finished in 2011.
 It is the location of the applied natural sciences.
 This is where we find the physics and chemistry labs and electronics, like the robotics labs.